sundongwei/sundongwei.github.io/content/post/explore-space/index.md

 # Featured image
 # Place an image named `featured.jpg/png` in this page's folder and customize its options here.
 image:
-  caption: 'Source: Roger Launius, via Gavin Williams; Photo above":" The surface of Mars, taken by Curiosity on August 6th, 2012.
+  caption":" 'Source":" Roger Launius, via Gavin Williams; Photo above":" The surface of Mars, taken by Curiosity on August 6th, 2012.
 Via NASA.'

 authors:
   - admin